bigcommerce/dev-docs/docs/api-docs/getting-started/about-our-api.md

 <!-- theme: info -->
 > #### Lowercase response headers
 > As of January 2022, some HTTP response headers return with lowercase names.
 Previously, they had a mixture of uppercase and lowercase characters.
+Read more about [best practices](/api-docs/getting-started/best-practices) for handling case-insensitive headers.

 | Header | Possible Values | Description | Example |
 |:-------|:----------------|:------------|:--------|